parka01/portfolio_test/README.md

 # newB.tria
-Alpha test website for a personal use
+Alpha test website for a personal use.